Abner Vinícius

-Career
+Club career

 Ponte Preta

 Abner began his career playing at youth level for his hometown club Grêmio Desportivo Prudente.
 He then had a brief spell at Mogi Mirim, before joining Ponte Preta in 2017.
 He was promoted to the senior team in 2019 and made his professional debut on 16 March 2019, in a Derby Campineiro match against Guarani in the 2019 Campeonato Paulista, which Ponte Preta won 3–0.
 He scored his first professional goal on 25 May 2019, which was Ponte's third in a 4–2 league win over Paraná.

 Athletico Paranaense

-On 19 July 2019, Abner joined Athletico Paranaense on a five-year contract for a club record fee.
+On 19 July 2019, Abner joined Athletico Paranaense.
 He made his Série A debut with the club eight days later, coming off the bench in a 2–0 away win over Cruzeiro.

 Betis

-On 15 January 2023, Abner joined La Liga club Real Betis having agreed a contract until 2029.
-The transfer fee paid to Athletico Paranaense was reported as under €10 million.
-He joined as a replacement for Álex Moreno.
+On 15 January 2023, Abner joined Real Betis.
+The transfer fee paid to Athletico Paranaense was €7 million.

+Olympique Lyonnais

+Abner's transfer to Olympique Lyonnais was announced on 5 July 2024.
+He signed a five-year contract and the transfer fee paid to Real Betis was €8 million.

+International career

+In 2021, Abner was included on the roster of the Brazil Olympic squad for the Tokyo Olympics.
+He appeared in one game during the tournament as Brazil won the gold medal.

+In October 2024, Abner received his first call up to the Brazil national team for the 2026 FIFA World Cup qualification games against Chile and Peru.
+He made his debut on 10 October 2024 against Chile, as a starter.